- This event has passed.

 Urban Tree Symposium: The Future of the Urban Forest

 We know that robust, resilient urban forests, support the livability of our towns and cities.
-How can land care professionals best nurture and care for urban trees?
-What can be done to combat the deleterious effects of increasingly developed landscapes on trees?
+How can land care professionals, foresters, and municipalities best nurture and care for urban trees?
+What can be done to combat the deleterious effects of increasing development on trees?

-Join the Ecological Landscape Alliance and Tower Hill Botanic Garden for a one-day symposium focused on answering questions relating to the health and welfare of the urban forest.
+Join the Ecological Landscape Alliance and Tower Hill Botanic Garden for a one-day symposium focused on the health and welfare of the urban forest.
 Learn from some of the country’s leading experts about innovative efforts to plant, manage, protect, and preserve trees in urban and suburban settings.

-Arborists, land managers, landscape designers, landscape architects, landscape contractors, parks and recreation professionals, and municipal foresters along with gardeners and landowners, housing developers and interested citizens will want to take advantage of this opportunity to learn new techniques and tools designed to ensure the survival of trees in our built environment.
+Arborists, land managers, landscape designers, landscape architects, landscape contractors, parks and recreation professionals, and municipal foresters along with gardeners and landowners, housing developers and interested citizens – this conference is for you!
+Join us to learn new techniques and tools designed to ensure the survival of trees in our built environment.

 Because people, commerce, and climate change move faster than evolution, many of our trees in the Northeast are facing new pressures that we have never seen before.
 Almost every few months there is news of new invasive plant, insect, and disease problems.
 How will our unban trees adapt, change, and survive these challenges?
 This talk will look at how Arborists and Urban Tree Managers might help by understanding how trees use their natural abilities to protect and defend themselves and by looking at how best to adapt tree care programs for the future.